sparkflows/sparkflows-docs/docs/tutorials/data-science/sparkml/smote.rst

 This is a type of data augmentation for the minority class and is referred to as the Synthetic Minority Oversampling Technique, or SMOTE for short.

-In this tutorial, you will discover the SMOTE for oversampling imbalanced data in Fire Insights.
-Fire Insights provides Node SMOTE.
+In this tutorial, you will discover the SMOTE for oversampling imbalanced data in Sparkflows.
+Sparkflows provides Node SMOTE.

 Workflow